stashh-labs/stashh-docs/docs/concepts/royalty.md

 # Royalty

-Royalties are the portion of the sale price paid to the creator of a NFT (or wallets they elect) for each secondary sale usually expressed as a percentage.
+Royalties are the portion of the sale price paid to the creator of a sNFT (or wallets they elect) for each secondary sale usually expressed as a percentage.

 ## Usage